sharpbrick/powered-up/README.md

 var serviceProvider = new ServiceCollection()
     .AddLogging()
     .AddPoweredUp()
-    .AddSingleton<IPoweredUpBluetoothAdapter, WinRTPoweredUpBluetoothAdapter>() // using WinRT Bluetooth on Windows .BuildServiceProvider();
+    .AddWinRTBluetooth() // using WinRT Bluetooth on Windows .BuildServiceProvider();

 using (var scope = serviceProvider.CreateScope()) // create a scoped DI container per intented active connection/protocol.
 If disposed, disposes all disposable artifacts.